 Continue reading to learn more about how HR and HER2 status in breast cancer affects your treatment and your outlook.

 HR is short for hormone receptor.
 Breast tumors are tested for both estrogen receptors (ER) and progesterone receptors (PR).
 Each status appears separately on your pathology report.

 You can test positive for ER, PR, or both.
 Either way, it means that hormones fuel your breast cancer.
-It also means that your treatment can include drugs designed to affect hormone production.
+It also means that your treatment can include medications that affect hormones.

 It’s also possible to test negative for both hormone receptors.
-If that’s the case, your breast cancer isn’t fueled by hormones, so hormone therapy wouldn’t be effective.
+If that’s the case, hormones do not fuel your breast cancer, so hormone therapy wouldn’t be effective.

 HER2 is short for human epidermal growth factor receptor 2.
 In a pathology report, HER2 is sometimes called ERBB2, which stands for Erb-B2 receptor tyrosine kinase 2.

 HER2 is a gene that produces HER2 proteins, or receptors.